scalapb/ScalaPB/sbt-settings.md

     PB.javaConversions in PB.protobufConfig := true

+## GRPC

+Generating GRPC stubs for services is enabled by default.
+To disable:

+    PB.grpc := false

 ## Flat Packages

 You can request that ScalaPB will not append the protofile base name